Faculty: Theresa A. Schmidt, PT,DPT,MS,OCS,LMT,CEAS,CHy

 Course type: Home study, Live or Webinar

-Audience: health professionals
+Audience: health professionals and personal fitness trainers

 Level: Beginner, intermediate